martinnsanzz/42-Curriculum/Notes/Codexion.md

 There exists a simple technique of deadlock prevention when mutexes are seized in some fixed order.
 This is discussed in depth in the `Dining philosophers` problem.

+### Data Races / Race Condition
+Race condition is a design or implementation bug where the outcome of a process or function can vary depending on the scheduling/processing of other threads or processes.
+It usually happens when two processes depend or manipulate the same piece of memory or multiple processes attempt to access the same file.

+In any situation where a resource is shared and access by multiple threads a race condition is possible.
+One way of avoiding this happening is with the use of mutexes or specific contention avoidance.

+`Threads` implicitly share most or all of their memory.
+Programming languages with support for threading supply various forms of locking and synchronization primitives.

+Most solutions to this problems revolve around preventing access to the same data at the same time.

+`Locks` are mechanism that force one thread to wait until another thread is finished with a piece of data.
+Various sorts of locking primitives include `semaphores` and `mutexes` (mutual exclusion objects).